Two point eigenvalue correlation for a class of non-selfadjoint operators under random perturbations: Main Results

 \item for $|z-w| \gg (h\ln h^{-1} )^{\frac{1}{2}}$

-\end{itemize} \end{prop} Let us give some comments on this result: That the we cannot analyze the eigenvalue interaction completely up to the diagonal is due to some technical difficulties.
-In the above proposition, two eigenvalues of the perturbed operator $P_h^{\delta}$ show the following types of interaction: \begin{itemize} \item \textit{Short range repulsion}: the two-point density decays quadratically in $|z-w|$ if two eigenvalues are too close. \item \textit{Long range decoupling}: if the distance between two eigenvalues is $\gg (h\ln h^{-1} )^{\frac{2}{3}}$ the two-point density is given by the product of two one-point densities.
-We have shown in \cite{Vo14} (see as well \cite{Ha06}) that the one-point density of eigenvalues in $\Omega$ as in \eqref{Hyp:Omega}, is given by
+\end{itemize} \end{thm} Let us give some comments on this result: The fact that we cannot analyze the eigenvalue interaction completely up to the diagonal is due to some technical difficulties.
+In the above theorem, two eigenvalues of the perturbed operator $P_h^{\delta}$ show the following types of interaction: \begin{description} \item[\textbf{Short range repulsion}] The two-point density decays quadratically in $|z-w|$ if two eigenvalues are too close, and in view of the numerical simulations presented in Section \ref{S_NumSim} we conjecture that this is the case for all $z,w$ as above satisfying $0<|z-w| \ll h^{\frac{1}{2}}$. \item[\textbf{Long range decoupling}] If the distance between two eigenvalues is $\gg (h\ln h^{-1} )^{\frac{1}{2}}$ the two-point density is given by the product of two one-point densities (cf. \eqref{eq_i30}).
+This means that at this distance two eigenvalues are placed in average in an uncorrelated way. \end{description}